Forward and Backward Bellman equations improve the efficiency of EM algorithm for DEC-POMDP: Introduction

 \section{Introduction}

-Markov Decision Process (MDP) models sequential decision making problems, which is used for the planning and the reinforcement learning \cite{puterman2014markov,sutton2018reinforcement}.
+Markov decision process (MDP) models sequential decision making problems and has been used for planning and reinforcement learning \cite{bertsekas2000dynamic,puterman2014markov,sutton1998,sutton2018reinforcement}.
 MDP consists of an environment and an agent.
-The agent observes the state of the environment, and controls it by taking an action.
-The planning of MDP is to find the control policy to maximize the objective function, which is typically solved by the Bellman equation-based algorithms such as value iteration and policy iteration \cite{puterman2014markov}.
+The agent observes the state of the environment and controls it by taking actions.
+The planning of MDP is to find the optimal control policy maximizing the objective function, which is typically solved by the Bellman equation-based algorithms such as value iteration and policy iteration \cite{bertsekas2000dynamic,puterman2014markov,sutton1998,sutton2018reinforcement}.

-Decentralized Partially Observable MDP (DEC-POMDP) is an extension of MDP to a multi-agent and partially-observable setting, which models sequential decision making problems by a team of agents \cite{Oliehoek2016}.
+Decentralized partially observable MDP (DEC-POMDP) is an extension of MDP to a multiagent and partially observable setting, which models sequential decision making problems by a team of agents \cite{kochenderfer2015decision,oliehoek2010value,Oliehoek2016}.
 DEC-POMDP consists of an environment and multiple agents, and the agents cannot observe the state of the environment and the actions of the other agents completely.
-The agents infer the environmental state and the other agents' actions from their observation histories, and control them by taking actions.
-The planning of DEC-POMDP is to find not only the control policy but also the inference policy for each agent to maximize the objective function \cite{Oliehoek2016}.
+The agents infer the environmental state and the other agents' actions from their observation histories and control them by taking actions.
+The planning of DEC-POMDP is to find not only the optimal control policy but also the optimal inference policy for each agent, which maximize the objective function \cite{kochenderfer2015decision,oliehoek2010value,Oliehoek2016}.
 Applications of DEC-POMDP include planetary exploration by a team of rovers \cite{Becker2004solving}, target tracking by a team of sensors \cite{Nair2005networked}, and information transmission by a team of devices \cite{Bernstein2002complexity}.
-Since the agents cannot observe the environmental state and the other agents' actions completely, it is difficult to extend the Bellman equation-based algorithms for MDP to DEC-POMDP straightforwardly \cite{bernstein2005,bernstein2009,amato2010a,amato2010b}.
+Since the agents cannot observe the environmental state and the other agents' actions completely, it is difficult to extend the Bellman equation-based algorithms for MDP to DEC-POMDP straightforwardly~\cite{bernstein2005,bernstein2009,amato2010a,amato2010b,amato2012}.